hybrezz54/twiter/README.md

-# 2048Game
+# twiter
-A 2048 Game clone made for a class assignment
+A Twiter clone made for a class assignment